 - officially when the student initiates the withdrawal on MyUI or goes to the UI Service Center at 2700 UCC or

 - unofficially when the student stops attending classes but does not formalize the withdrawal through the Office of the Registrar.
 To understand the impact of an unofficial withdrawal, view the Unofficial Withdrawal Policy.

 Students who withdraw from the University may experience a reduction in their financial aid and may be required to refund or repay a portion of their financial aid.
 For additional information on how a student withdrawal may affect current financial aid, view the Federal Return of Title IV Funds Refund Policy.

-Students who withdraw from the University with a reduced tuition rate who received both tuition-specific aid and Federal aid will often have to repay financial aid because both the federal and tuition-specific aid will be adjusted.
-Tuition-specific aid includes institutional funds (UI Academic Success Scholarship, UI Tuition Scholarship, IMAGES, Advantage Iowa, National Scholars Award, etc.) and non-institutional funds (Vocational Rehabilitation, etc.).
+Students who withdraw from the University with a reduced tuition rate who received institutional financial aid and federal aid will often have to repay financial aid because the federal aid, grants, and scholarships will be adjusted.
 Some funds (private scholarships, State of Iowa Guard, etc.) must be totally returned to the donor in the case of a student withdrawal.

-Some scholarships (i.e., UI Academic Success, UI Tuition Scholarship) require continuous full-time enrollment.
+Some scholarships (i.e., UI Academic Success, Iowa Need-Based Academic Award) require continuous full-time enrollment.
 If an undergraduate student withdraws their registration or drops below 12 hours during the academic year, they would not be continuously enrolled full-time.
 Be sure to check the eligibility requirements for any scholarships/offers you are receiving.